micheal-ngige/orderservice2/backend/README.md

 - User authentication using Google Auth0.
 - Secure API endpoints using JWT authentication.
 - Customers can be created and orders placed.
-- SMS notifications sent using Africa's Talking API.
+- SMS notifications sent using Africa's Talking API.Use counrty code when placing an order like +254...

 ---